mueslimak3r/mystery-meme/README.md

 # mystery-meme
 experimental steganography encoder/decoder

-data is hidden in pixel data, in the least significant bits of the green and blue channels.
+Input data is split into two bit chunks and encoded in the least significant bits of the green and blue channels' pixel data.
 Pixels are chosen based on a pattern generated from a provided seed value

 # usage

-It should work with any (common) image format that pillow/PIL supports.
+It should work with any image format Pillow/PIL supports.

 python encode.py -d data-to-hide.txt -i source-image.png -o exported-image.png -s 1234(seed)